colloqi/piSignage/README.md

 **Managing Screens is just a few steps**

-1. Upload images/videos, provide web or streaming links, design and upload HTML assets as a zip file
+1. **Upload images/videos**, provide web or streaming links, design and upload HTML assets as a zip file
-2. Create playlists by selecting one of the built-in layouts or custom layouts created using the template designer, add assets(drag and rearrange for the desired order), enter duration of play for each asset.
+2. **Create playlists** by selecting one of the built-in layouts or custom layouts created using the template designer, add assets(drag and rearrange for the desired order), enter duration of play for each asset.
 You can also add a ticker feed and define special playlists for adverts insertion, domination content, lounge music and content play based on events
-3. Create Groups and assign players to a group which needs to play the same playlists.
+3. **Create Groups and assign players** to a group which needs to play the same playlists.
 Then you can assign and schedule multiple playlists to a group.
 You can also define display settings, schedule TV on/off and other properties of the group.
    Whenever ready, Deploy playlists at the
     click of a button to all the players in the group.
-4. You can centrally monitor the players in the dashboard/player screens,view current snapshot of TV, get reports, update software and also issue debug piShell commands.
+4. You can **centrally monitor the players** in the dashboard/player screens,view current snapshot of TV, get reports, update software and also issue debug piShell commands.

 **More functions and utilities**